fbedussi/reveal-js-editor/README.md

 - Older people (ourselve tomorrow)
 :::
 ````
-to nest slides and get vertical slides nest the outer slide markup must have one more `:` than the inner one, e.g.:
+to nest slides and get vertical slides ﾠthe outer slide markup must have one more `:` than the inner one, e.g.:
 ````
 ::::slide
 :::slide